Editor's Note: Thank you for your interest, this offer expired and is no longer available.

 - Personal concierge service

 New cardholders can also enjoy opportunities to earn up to 35,000 bonus miles in their first year with the card.
 After making $1,000 in purchases during the first four months, new cardholders earn 25,000 bonus miles.
-However, frequent fliers will likely appreciate an extra 10,000 Elite Qualifying Miles after spending $40,000 in a year on the card.
+However, frequent fliers will likely appreciate an extra 10,000 Aadvantage Elite Qualifying Miles after spending $40,000 on purchases in a year on the card.
 Unlike other bonus miles, Elite Qualifying Miles count toward an AAdvantage member's elite membership status.